phargogh/downstream-beneficiaries-cli/README.md

    linearly projected (e.g. into meters) and have square pixels.
 2. Population: A raster of population counts (people per pixel), also in a linear projection.
+   * NOTE: This tool only counts what is along a flow path.
+Be sure that the population raster has population appropriately attributed to pixels that are along a relevant flow path.
+This is particularly relevant for D8 routing because of its 1-pixel stream widths.
 3. Areas of Interest: A raster indicating pixels of interest.
 Pixel values of 1 are considered pixels of interest.
 Any other pixel values (including nodata) are pixels of non-interest.
+4. `--parallelize`: if `1`, run on 2 CPU cores.
+If `0`, run on 1 core.
+5. Routing algorithm: whether to run this with D8 or MFD routing.
+Default: MFD.
-4. Workspace: A directory where output rasters should be stored.
+6. Workspace: A directory where output rasters should be stored.

 ### Outputs:

-The total population count is printed to standard output.
+**The total population count is printed to standard output.**

 The tool also produces several files in the workspace: